Check Engine Light On But Car Runs Fine (10 Common Causes)

 What Is Check Engine Light and How to Diagnose?

-If the check engine light comes on, the engine computer stores a “trouble code” that tells the source of the problem.
+When the check engine light comes on, the ECU stores a “trouble code” showing the root of the hassle.

-You can diagnose the check engine light and find out what code is associated with the check engine light by using Onboard Diagnostic (OBDII) scanner and plugging it into the port under the dashboard.
-You can also get this Bluetooth OBD2 reader.
+You can diagnose the check engine light and find out what code is associated with the check engine light by using Onboard Diagnostic (OBDII) scanner.

 Now, if the 0 comes after P in the trouble code, it means that it is a generic OBD code that applies to all vehicles.
 You can read more about generic trouble codes in the engine here.
 If the 1 comes after P in the trouble code, it’s a manufacturer-specific code.
 In this case, you have to check the owner’s manual to find the source of that trouble code.

-In the video below, you can see that the guy used the OBD2 scanning tool to find the trouble codes in the engine.
-The OBDII tool displayed the P042 code which indicated the fault in the evaporated emission system (EVAP).
+In the below YouTube video below, you can see that the guy used the OBD2 scanning tool to find the trouble codes in the engine.

 Usually, when a check engine light comes on and it doesn’t change how it’s running, it means the OBDII system has picked up an emissions-related fault.